16 to 23 September 2019 € 985,-

-With the Flying Dutchman we make a splendid music and whiskey trip through Scotland.
-This trip is a combination of sailing, making music and visiting famous whiskey distillery.
+We make a splendid music and whiskey trip.
+This trip is a combination of sailing, making music and visiting famous whiskey distilleries.

 The fun of playing and singing together and enjoying the beautiful Scotland is the focus.
 There is live music every day from our musicians who play and jam for heart-felt.